stimpy77/microq/README.md

 the name is like "spark" but with a weird lithp.

-tl;dr drop-in alternative to jquery for otherwise vanilla js
+tl;dr drop-in alternative to jquery to put the thpark back in your vanilla JS

 ````javascript
 const selectedElements = $("li.hello");